 Towards the end of March, Treasury Secretary Steven Mnuchin formed a task force to confront mortgage firms’ liquidity challenges due to COVID-19 borrower forbearance.
 Despite this, pricing continued to deteriorate particularly on government products.
 MCT recommended removing government locks from the pipeline up to FICO’s of 680, for lenders to implement day-of-funding verbal verification of employment (VVOE) and to push locking later into the mortgage process.

-As correspondent lender in crisis faced unprecedented aggregator capacity issues, non-depository servicer liquidity concerns, forbearance impacting delivery, and aggregators taking advantage of the situation, MCT’s BAM Marketplace was introduced to help ensure competitive execution during times of market stress and liquidity (such as now on low FICO Gov production).
+As correspondent lender in crisis faced unprecedented aggregator capacity issues, non-depository servicer liquidity concerns, forbearance impacting delivery, and aggregators taking advantage of the situation, MCT’s MCT Marketplace was introduced to help ensure competitive execution during times of market stress and liquidity (such as now on low FICO Gov production).

-BAM marketplace was an extension of the traditional best ex process within MCTlive!
+MCT Marketplace was an extension of the traditional best ex process within MCTlive!
 That enabled less traditional buyers to bid on closed loan collateral.
 This timely solution was completely automated at no additional cost to MCT hedge clients to immediately start receiving bids from a growing universe of investors such as other MCT clients, hedge funds, and money managers.

 End of March and Continued 2020 Volatility Support